 Last updated on April 9th, 2022

 Counting carbs is keeping track of all the carbohydrates a person takes in his or her meals, snacks, or drinks.
-Carb counting makes management of blood sugar easier for a diabetic patient; along with:
+Carb counting makes the management of blood sugar easier for a diabetic patient; along with the following:

-Read further and get to know what are healthy carbs for a diabetic and how many carbs per day for a diabetic is good to eat.
+Read further to learn what healthy carbs are for a diabetic and how many carbohydrates per day are good for a diabetic.

 What are Carbs or Carbohydrates?

 Carbs are sugar-based molecules commonly present in food items such as sweets, starches, or dairy products.
 Any diabetic person must plan his or her carb consumption and stick to the plan.
-This is vital so that blood sugar level remains controlled and also the risk of diabetes-associated complications gets minimized.
-Whether the person is a diabetic or non-diabetic, the major aim should be: consuming half of the calories from complex carbs (rich in fiber), 25% from protein, and not more than 25-30% from fat.
+This is vital so that blood sugar levels remain controlled and the risk of diabetes-associated complications is minimized.
+Whether the person is a diabetic or non-diabetic, the major aim should be consuming half of the calories from complex carbs (rich in fiber), 25% from protein, and not more than 25-30% from fat.

 How Many Carbs Per Day For a Diabetic?

-In case, the person is taking 2000 calories a day, he or she must take 250gm of complex carbs (fibers) per day.
+In case, the person is taking 2000 calories a day, according to the American Diabetes Association they must take 250gm of complex carbs (fibers) per day.
 Initially, a diabetic person must start with having about 45-60gms of carbs per meal and 15-30gms for snacks.
 Every diabetic person has one query in his or her mind: how many carbs should a diabetic have for a snack?
 Snacking is the key for diabetics who are on insulin or anti-diabetic medications that increase insulin production.

 Summary